fabioalmeida100/color-rgb/README.md

 # Color RGB builder

-This project is a simple builder of color RGB that use vanilha JavaScript for show the color.
+This project is a simple builder of color RGB that use vanilla JavaScript for show the color.

 ### Screenshot